keenode/kplate/README.md

 ## Warnings
 * Never, ever, add new files or make changes to anything within either of the destination folders (`dev` and `prod` by default). **These folders and removed and regenerated when kplate starts, for fresh clean builds**.

-## Current Issues
-* Creating new SCSS or JavaScript files will require you to manually restart kplate for those files to be watched.
+* Be sure to copy over all of the hidden files if you are moving these files to your own project.
+The .bowerrc file is especially essential.

 ## Contact Me
 If you have questions, comments or concerns, feel free to reach me as follows: